Willard R. Espy: Early life

 Espy was born in Olympia, Washington in 1910, the sixth of seven children, to Harry Albert Espy (1876–1959) and Helen Medora Espy (née Richardson; 1878–1954).
 His father, a one-time Washington state senator, was of Scots-Irish descent.
 His mother was from San Francisco, the daughter of a local preacher.

 He and his siblings were raised in the coastal village of Oysterville, Washington, which had been founded in 1854 by his grandfather, R. H. Espy, a settler who arrived in Oregon Territory via The Oregon Trail.
 Espy graduated from the University of Redlands in 1930 with a B.A. after which he spent a year abroad, enrolling at the Sorbonne in Paris, planning to study philosophy.
+He returned to the United States in 1932, working as a newspaper editor in California.

+In the 1930s, Espy became involved in anti-war and anti-fascist activism.
+He worked for the pacifist journal The World Tomorrow until in 1937 he became the representative of the American League Against War and Fascism in Washington DC, and the Washington correspondent for the US Marxist magazine the New Masses.

-He returned to the United States in 1932, working as a newspaper editor in California, later moving to New York City where he was eventually hired by Reader's Digest in 1941.
-Espy spent next sixteen years working for Reader's Digest in various positions, including as promotion director.
+Espy later moved to New York City where he was eventually hired by Reader's Digest in 1941.
+Espy spent the next sixteen years working for Reader's Digest in various positions, including as promotion director.